prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

      # Select a sharding mode.
 Can be 'Classic' or 'Topology'
     mode: 'Classic'

-    # Optional: array of relabel configurations to insert before the sharding
-    # relabel configuration.
-    additionalRelabelConfig: []

     # The following section is only valid if "mode" is set to "Classic"
     classic:
         # Metric label used for sharding.